carloskiki/rfcs/text/0000-cargo-supported-targets.md

 The `supported-targets` field can be added to `Cargo.toml` under the `[package]` table.

-This field consists of an array of strings, where each string is an explicit target-triple, or a `cfg` specification (as for the `[target.'cfg(**)']` table).
+This field consists of an array of strings, where each string is an explicit target-triple or a `cfg` specification (as for the `[target.'cfg(**)']` table).
 The supported `cfg` syntax is the same as the one for [platform-specific dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#platform-specific-dependencies)
 (i.e., `cfg(test)`, `cfg(debug_assertions)`, and `cfg(proc_macro)` are not supported).